Michael Moore (offensive lineman)

-Michael Kenneth "Mookie" Moore (born November 1, 1976) is a former American football guard.
+Michael Kenneth "Mookie" Moore (born November 1, 1976) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and Troy Trojans.

-Career
+Football career

 Moore played college football at the University of Alabama and Troy State University.
-He was drafted in the fourth round of the 2000 NFL Draft.
-Moore played for the National Football League teams of Washington Redskins and the Atlanta Falcons.
+He was selected in the fourth round of the 2000 NFL draft.
+Moore played for the National Football League (NFL) teams of Washington Redskins and the Atlanta Falcons.

 Personal life

 Moore is the brother of Devin Moore of the Strickland v.
 Sony case.
 He became a member of Phi Beta Sigma fraternity through the Theta Delta chapter at the University of Alabama.